remidinishanth/golang_learnings/README.md

 #### Concurrency
 * **Concurrent**:
 Go makes it easy to “fire off” functions to be run as very lightweight threads.
-These threads are called goroutines in Go.
+These threads are called **goroutines** in Go.
 * **Channels**: Communication with these goroutines is done, either via shared state or via channels.
+* Select enables task synchronization

 #### Objects in Go
 * Go uses **structs** with associated methods.